threefoldtech/info_grid/src/documentation/faq/faq.md

 Simply go to the account you’re interested in showing the balance of, look for “Balance History”, select TFT, and finally click the small icon next to the heading to reveal the embed code.
 In your WordPress page editor, in HTML mode, paste the embed code.

-### How can I use the TFT Stellar-Ethereum bridge?

-When you go to the [TFT Stellar-Ethereum bridge website](https://bridge.eth.threefold.io/), connect your Ethereum wallet.
-Then the bridge will present a QR code which you scan with your Stellar wallet.
-This will populate a transaction with the bridge wallet as the destination and an encoded form of your Ethereum address as the memo.
-The bridge will scan the transaction, decode the Ethereum wallet address, and deliver newly minted TFT on Ethereum, minus the bridge fees.

-For the reverse operation, going from Ethereum to Stellar, there is a smart contract interaction that burns TFT on Ethereum while embedding your Stellar wallet address.
-The bridge will scan that transaction and release TFT from its vault wallet to the specified Stellar address, again minus the bridge fees.

-### What is the contract address for TFT on Ethereum?

-The contract address for TFT on Ethereum is the following: `0x395E925834996e558bdeC77CD648435d620AfB5b`.

-You can see it on Etherscan [here](https://etherscan.io/token/0x395E925834996e558bdeC77CD648435d620AfB5b).

 ## TF Connect App, TF Dashboard, GraphQL, Grix Proxy and Polkadot Substrate

-### What is the ThreeFold Connect App download link?

-ThreeFold Connect App (TF Connect App) is available for download on [Android](https://play.google.com/store/apps/details?id=org.jimber.threebotlogin) and on [iOS](https://apps.apple.com/us/app/threefold-connect/id1459845885).

-### What is the ThreeFold Dashboard link?

-To go on the ThreeFold Dashboard, use this link [https://dashboard.grid.tf/](https://dashboard.grid.tf/).

-### To access the TF Dashboard, I need to use the Polkadot Extension.
-What is the link for the Polkadot Extension (polkadot.js)?
-Which browsers support the Polkadot Extension?

-The link to the Polkadot Extension is the following: [https://polkadot.js.org/extension/](https://polkadot.js.org/extension/).

-Polkadot.js is available for the following browsers: Chrome, Brave and Firefox.
-To install it on Brave, use the Chrome link.

 ### Is there a way to create or import another wallet in TF Connect App?